reach2jeyan/Stress-test-your-Android-App/README.md

 Connect and authorize a device before launching the test.
 You can verify it from a terminal with `adb devices -l`.

+## Unsigned prerelease warnings

+Current prerelease builds are not code-signed.
+Only bypass an operating-system warning when you downloaded AppStresser from this repository's official GitHub Releases page and the filename and version match the release notes.
+Do not turn off SmartScreen, Gatekeeper, antivirus software, or other system-wide security protections.

+### Windows

+Windows SmartScreen may display **Windows protected your PC** because the app does not yet have a trusted publisher signature.

+1. Confirm the installer came from the official AppStresser GitHub release.
+2. In the SmartScreen window, select **More info**.
+3. Check that the displayed app name is AppStresser, then select **Run anyway**.

+If **Run anyway** is unavailable on a managed computer, do not weaken the computer's security policy.
+Ask your administrator or run AppStresser from source.

+### macOS

+Gatekeeper may report that Apple cannot check AppStresser for malicious software or that the developer cannot be verified.

+1. Confirm the archive came from the official AppStresser GitHub release.
+2. Move AppStresser to the **Applications** folder.
+3. In Finder, Control-click AppStresser and choose **Open**, then choose **Open** again if macOS offers that option.
+4. If it remains blocked, open **System Settings → Privacy & Security**, find the AppStresser message, choose **Open Anyway**, and authenticate when prompted.

+These exceptions apply only to this copy of AppStresser.
+Do not disable Gatekeeper globally or use commands that remove quarantine checks from arbitrary downloads.

 ## Security model

 The renderer has no Node.js access.
 All privileged work passes through explicit